 - 1. Open the Certificate Authority MMC Snapin.

 - 2. Expand the list for your certificate authority.

 - 3. Right-click on Certificate Templates, then select Manage from the pop-up menu.

 - 4. Select the template you want to add the NACI extension to, then right-click and select Properties from the pop-up menu.

-- 5. Click the Extensions tab.

-- 6. Click Application Policies, then click Edit.

-- 7. Click Add.

-- 8. Click New.

-- 9. Type the name for the NACI indicator: piv-interim

-- 10. Type the OID for NACI status: 2.16.840.1.101.3.6.9.1

-- 11. Click OK to close the dialogs.

-- 12. Click the Subject Name tab.
+- 5. Click the Subject Name tab.

-- 13. Set the Supply in Request option.
+- 6. Set the Supply in Request option.

-- 14. Click OK.
+- 7. Click OK.

-- 15. Click the Issuance Requirements tab.
+- 8. Click the Issuance Requirements tab.

-- 16. Set the CA certificate manager approval option, then set the This number of authorized signatures box.
+- 9. Set the CA certificate manager approval option, then set the This number of authorized signatures box.
 Make sure the number of signatories is set to 1.

-- 17. Click OK.
+- 10. Click OK.

-- 18. Click OK to close the property sheet.
+- 11. Click OK to close the property sheet.

-- 19. Open a command prompt on the certificate authority server and type the following:
+12. Open a command prompt on the certificate authority server and type the following: